datarescue-boston/DataRescueMIT-Event/workflow/README.md

 # DataRescue SF Bay Workflow

-This document explains the process that a url/dataset goes through from the time it has been nominated by a [web archiver (seeder)](seednsort.md), until it is _either_ made available as a record in a [CKAN data catalog](https://ckan.org/), or sent to the [Internet Archive](https://www.archive.org) as a seed for their [End of Term Crawl](http://freegovinfo.info/node/11477).
-The process involves several distinct stages, and is designed to maximize smooth hand-offs so that each phase is handled by someone with distinct expertise in the area they're tackling, while the data is always being tracked for security.
+This document explains the process that a URL/dataset goes through from the time it has been nominated by a [web archiver (seeder)](seednsort.md), until it is _either_ sent to the [Internet Archive](https://www.archive.org) as a seed for their [End of Term Crawl](http://freegovinfo.info/node/11477) or made available as a record in a [CKAN data catalog](https://ckan.org/).
+The process is designed to maximize smooth hand-offs so that each phase is handled by someone with distinct expertise in the area they're tackling, while the data is always being tracked for security.

 ## Before you Begin
 We are so glad that you are participating in this project!
 Please make sure you've already read the [Event Guide](../README.md) and picked a track to join.